cardano-foundation/CIPs/CIP-0137/README.md

 - the inbound side asks for the next message ids and acknowledges for the previous message ids received (and removed from its queue).
 - the outbound side removes the acknowledged ids from the FIFO queue it maintains for the inbound side.
 - the inbound side can download the content of the messages by giving an unordered list of ids to the outbound side.
+- the outbound side reply omits any message that may have become invalid in the meantime.

 The protocol supports blocking and non-blocking requests:
 - the outbound side must reply immediately to a non-blocking request.